Saymanning/School_District_Analysis/README.md

  - **How does replacing the ninth-grade scores affect the following:**

-    -Math and reading scores by grade
+  - Math and reading scores by grade
-    -Scores by school spending
+  - Scores by school spending
-    -Scores by school size
+  - Scores by school size
-    -Scores by school type
+  - Scores by school type

     As can be seen in the images of data analysis results below, the difference in results is minimal.